Shakierguide707/Valorant-Triggerbot/README.md

 # SORRY!

-I am aware that there are some bugs in the current versions (see point 1 for a list of bugs).
+I am aware that there are some bugs in the current versions.

 Version 3.0 will be released soon in which all these errors will be fixed.

+Current possible errors:

+1. Random shots
+2. Program doesn't fire due to error in output
+3. With screen resolution other than 1920, 1080, screen scan does not work

 # Download of the latest version: